Really-Simple-Plugins/complianz-gdpr/readme.txt

 To comply with the Australian privacy laws a website operator should present a cookie policy and/or a privacy notice before or, if that is not practicable, as soon as practicable after, your website collects personal information about an individual.
 = What are PIPEDA & CASL? =
 Canada’s Anti-Spam Legislation (CASL) and Personal Information Protection and Electronic Documents Act (PIPEDA) require a website operator to obtain consent, either implied or express consent with a dedicated cookie statement.
+= What POPIA (POPI Act)? =
+POPIA is the acronym for the South African PROTECTION OF PERSONAL INFORMATION ACT.
+Similar to the GDPR, the UK-GDPR, and the Brasilian LGPD, it promotes the protection of personal information processed by public and private bodies,bregulates the cross-border flow of personal information, and outlines the rights of data subjects.
 = Can I create a Cookie Wall with this plugin? =
 With some custom CSS this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.
 We do, however, have the option to create a Soft Cookie Wall.
 Which blocks interaction with the website, but dismissing remains a possibility.

 == Change log ==
+= 5.2.0 =
+* New: TikTok integration
+* New: South Africa POPIA support
+* Fix: On multisite, root/main site cookies get different prefix, to prevent browser from getting confused about cookies on root and subpaths.
+* Fix: Monsterinsights integration causing two pageviews
+* Fix: Restore ajax loaded content blocker option, which was not following the setting's input
+* Improvement: reset padding bottom for iframes during blocked status where responsiveness is handled with a padding-bottom 56%.
+* Improvement: Detect Google Maps integration, and show notice about possible solution
+* Improvement: Disable ACF integration when any of the other Google Maps integrations is detected

 = 5.1.0 =
 * Fix: allow for German Ringel S in Google Maps addresses
 * New: Privacy Act 1988 Australia